PIVX Best Practices

 - Never ever delete or overwrite a wallet.dat file or your backups folder.
 Instead, rename the existing file and add it to your backups.

 - Do not forget your encrypted wallet's passphrase.
 If you do, your funds are lost.
-If you need to record the passphrase somewhere, make sure you use an offline, secure method that you will not lose access to and nobody else can access.
+If you need to record the passphrase somewhere, make sure you use an offline, secure method that you will not lose access to and that nobody else can access.

 - Do not back up your wallet.dat file to a cloud provider or shared storage without a second layer of encryption like 7zip or veracrypt container.